MobilityData/awesome-transit/README.md

 Software that makes it easy to consume GTFS data.

-- [MapZen GTFS](https://github.com/transitland/mapzen-gtfs) - A Python GTFS library that supports reading individual GTFS tables, or constructing a graph to represent each agency in a feed.
+- [Mapzen GTFS](https://github.com/transitland/mapzen-gtfs) - A Python GTFS library that supports reading individual GTFS tables, or constructing a graph to represent each agency in a feed.
 - [gtfsdb](https://github.com/OpenTransitTools/gtfsdb) - Python library for converting GTFS files into a relational database.
 - [OneBusAway GTFS Modules](https://github.com/OneBusAway/onebusaway-gtfs-modules/wiki) - A Java-based library for reading, writing, and transforming public transit data in the GTFS format, including database support.
 - [GTFS to SQL](https://github.com/TransitFeeds/GtfsToSql) - Parses a GTFS feed into an SQL database (used in [TransitFeeds.com](http://transitfeeds.com/))